Jeffconexion/Poc_Bogus/README.md

 ### Resume

 <p>
-   Projected created with .net 6, web api, VS 2022 community.
+   Projected created with .net 6, web api, VS 2022 community.<br>
    Bogus is a library that I can use to fake human data.
 </p>